Karppimc/Distributed-Drone-Delivery/README.md

 # Distributed Drone Delivery System
+- Earlier project where this is based on can be found here: https://github.com/Karppimc/Drone-Delivery-Service

-This project implements a distributed drone delivery system using RabbitMQ for message communication.
+- This project implements a distributed drone delivery system using RabbitMQ for message communication.
 The application simulates a drone that responds to commands such as `start-drone`, `land`, and `return-to-base`.

 ## Prerequisites